abcdesktopio/docs/opsdocs/docs/faq/ingresscontroller.md

 tags:
   - faq
   - ingresscontroller
+  - (JFV) propositions de maj
 ---

+**[JFV] Attention, il y a plusieurs ingress controllers (traeffic, nginx et sans doute d'autres encore.
+Il y a des variations dans le comportement) -> préciser pour lequel cette page s'applique**

 # FAQ Ingress Controller

 ## How can I expose my new service with Ingress Controller ?

 A Kubernetes Ingress Controller acts as a reverse proxy.

 In the `Ingress`, define a path to the abcdesktop's nginx service.